IvoSt98/calculator-for-salary/README.md

 4. Updating `Buildpacks` in `Settings`:
 + Click `Add Buildpacks`.
 + Select `Python` and then click `Save Changes`.
-+ Click `Add Buildpacks` again to add another Buildpacks.
++ Click `Add Buildpacks` again to add other Buildpacks.
 + Select `nodejs` and click `Save Changes`.

 5. Going to the `Deploy` section.
 + Choose `GitHub` as the `Deployment method`.
 + Confirm the connection to `GitHub`.
-+ Search for the project by the name our template and click the button `Connect`.
++ Search for the project by the name of our template and click the button `Connect`.
 + Select either `Automatic Deploys` or `Manual Deploys` and click `Deploy Branch`.

 6. Once deployment has been completed, click `View` to view the deployed project.